connor-reid-tiffany/EHEC_genome/README.md

 ### Using LAST to do multiple genome alignments

-To create a visual showing overall conservation between EHEC and K12, I used a command line tool called LAST to generate an alignment and a subsequent dotplot.
+To create a visual showing overall conservation between EHEC and K12, I used a command line tool called [LAST][6] to generate an alignment and a subsequent dotplot.
 (A more practical use of this program would probably be to align concatenated protein files for tree building)

 unfortunately, compiling it using clang left me with a broken tool, so I had to make a virtual environment using anaconda, and then install and compile LAST in there along with all the dependencies.